yuygao/ECS171/README.md

 During the hyperparameter search, we explored various options, including different weight schemes ('uniform' and 'distance'), the number of neighbors ranging from 1 to 21, and algorithm choices ('auto', 'ball_tree', 'kd_tree', 'brute').
 After Randomized Search, we identified the best configuration as using uniform weight, 11 neighbors, and the kd_tree algorithm.
 Further refinement through Grid Search resulted in uniform weight, 11 neighbors, and the ball_tree algorithm.

 When it came to evaluating our KNN model's performance, we discovered that on the testing set, it achieved an MSE of 0.206, MAE of 0.346, RMSE of 0.454, and an $R^2$ of 0.558.
 For the training set, the model exhibited an MSE of 0.161, MAE of 0.307, RMSE of 0.402, and an $R^2$ of 0.647.
-These metrics provided evidence that the model avoided overfitting and showcased robust generalization to new data.
+These metrics provided evidence that the model avoided overfitting and showed robust generalization to new data.

 Additionally, our visual analysis of the initial 10 iterations of MSE, MAE, RMSE, and $R^2$ revealed consistent patterns between training and test metrics.
 Although the test set displayed slightly elevated MSE, MAE, and RMSE values, along with a slightly lower $R^2$, it indicated that the model effectively extended its learning to new data.